Amgelo563/enki-bot/README.md

     }
   ],

+  // An optional short summary of the message, used for autocompletion.
+  // If not specified, a summary will be generated from the message's content and/or embed titles.
+  summary: "My message",

   // Variants of this message that the querier can select manually, available for tag messages.
   // If specified, the "variant" option in config will be attached to the tag's options.
   // Can be used to select localized versions, change the answer depending on the user's software version, etc.